0xAX/linux-insides/Booting/linux-bootstrap-1.md

-Linux internals
-================================================================================

 Kernel booting process.
 Part 1.
+================================================================================

+From the bootloader to kernel
 --------------------------------------------------------------------------------

 If you have read my previous [blog posts](http://0xax.blogspot.com/search/label/asm), you can see that some time ago I started to get involved with low-level programming.
 I wrote some posts about x86_64 assembly programming for Linux.
 At the same time, I started to dive into the Linux source code.
 It is very interesting for me to understand how low-level things work, how programs run on my computer, how they are located in memory, how the kernel manages processes and memory, how the network stack works on low-level and many many other things.
 I decided to write yet another series of posts about the Linux kernel for **x86_64**.